© 2025 WUOT

 December 24 at 7 pm - Jazz Piano Christmas from NPR

 An NPR tradition every New Year's Eve since the 1970s, Toast of the Nation is the perfect audio complement for the occasion.
-It's festive jazz you can party to, all night long.
-The line-up is almost confirmed and it’s sure to be a good time.
+It's festive jazz you can party to ring in the New Year, hosted by Christian McBride.

-The ever popular annual New Year’s Day Concert will be performed by the Vienna Philharmonic under the baton of Maestro Daniel Barenboim.
-With this concert it is not only the desire of the Vienna Philharmonic to provide musically definitive interpretations of the masterworks of this genre, but also, as musical ambassadors of Austria, to send people all over the world a New Year's greeting in the spirit of hope, friendship and peace.
+The ever popular annual New Year’s Day Concert will be performed by the Vienna Philharmonic under the baton of Yannick Nezet-Seguim in the Golden Hall of the Musikverein in Vienna.
 Hosted by WBUR's Lisa Mullins.